bplmaps/lmec-main-site/content/event/how-data-can-warp-our-world-june-9.md

 These talks are free, designed for general public audiences with time for questions.
 Talks will be broadcast over the LMEC's YouTube Live and Facebook Live channels.

 [**Brian Jefferson**](https://ggis.illinois.edu/directory/profile/bjjeffer) is an associate professor of geography at the University of Illinois whose work explores capitalism, digital technology, and the state in urban contexts.

+_Bending Lines_ was made possible in part by a grant from the Institute of Museum and Library Services.